kastner/droppy/README.md

 `heroku scale clock=1`

 It will warn you about billing your account.
-I'm not sure how much it will bill yet.
+This is real :).
+A month for me cost around $30.

 Debugging
 ---------